MicrosoftDocs/azure-docs/articles/notification-hubs/notification-hubs-ios-xplat-localized-apns-push-notification.md

             }
         }];
     ```
 3. Finally, you have to update the *didRegisterForRemoteNotificationsWithDeviceToken* method in your AppDelegate.m, so that you can correctly refresh your registration when your app starts.
-Change your call to the *subscribe* method of notifications with the following:
+Change your call to the *subscribe* method of notifications with the following code:

     ```obj-c
         NSSet* categories = [self.notifications retrieveCategories];